 - having contingency plans in place to minimise fouling if the vessel falls out of its operational profile.

 The vessel hull should be painted with antifouling that can prevent biofouling between dry dockings.
-The antifouling applied should take into account:
+When choosing an antifouling paint, you should take into account:

 - the planned time between dry dockings